a-rahimi/python-checkpointing2/README.md

 # Technical Details

 Saving the Python interpreter state is tricky.
-The CPython interpreter has effectively two stacks: the interpeter stack, which the bytecode instructions operate on, and the C stack, which the bytecode interpreter uses to keep track of its own state.
+The CPython interpreter has effectively two stacks: the interpreter stack, which the bytecode instructions operate on, and the C stack, which the bytecode interpreter uses to keep track of its own state.
 This package manipulates the state of both stacks.